Domestic Hot Water Coils------Why are they still being sold?

 We could add an automatic mixing valve to the system, which should be on every domestic hot water coil and tank type water heaters anyway.
 Slow the flow down through the coil and therefore compensate for the increased flow by going to a larger domestic hot water coil.
 There are also other problems we have not addressed yet with the operation of the boiler.

 We mentioned earlier there was a control to constantly maintain the water temperature in the boiler.
 The low side setting of the control is normally set between 150f and 180f.
 This means that the temperature in the boiler is always around what the low side of the control is set at.
-This is just in case you want to wash your hands, rinse a glass, take a shower or not use any hot water at all, it is still that temperature.
-What happens with a boiler that is maintaining temperature is the boiler is always drafting heat up the chimney from the hot boiler.
+This is just in case you want to wash your hands, rinse a glass, take a shower, or not use any hot water at all, it is still that temperature.
+What happens with a boiler that maintains temperature is the boiler is always drafting heat up the chimney from the hot boiler.
 The warmer the chimney is the higher the draft so more heat leaves the boiler which is trying to maintain enough water temperature to keep the coil hot enough in case you may need some hot water.
 Higher water temperature = higher fuel bills, higher water temperature = more draft, sounds wasteful to me.
 Every boiler installed today should be what we call cold start.
 Cold start means the boiler will only run on a demand for heat or hot water.
 Between demand cycles the boiler may get as cool as room temperature.
 This cannot be done with a boiler which has a domestic hot water coil installed in the boiler.
 The hot water could be made in a standalone water heater, an instantaneous wall hung water heater or an indirect water heater tank.
 An indirect water heater is heated from the boiler, but the boiler will only run when there is a call for heat or more hot water.
-The advantage of an indirect water heater is it is very well insulated, extremely low stand by losses and normally has a lifetime warranty.
+The advantage of an indirect water heater is it is very well insulated, has extremely low standby losses and normally has a lifetime warranty.
 Either way of heating the domestic hot water as mentioned above the boiler no longer maintains any water temperature.

 Disclaimer: The information found on this website is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
+All preventive maintenance, service, installations should be reviewed on a per-job situation.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
 Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website.